 Current income tax assets and liabilities for the current and prior periods are measured at the amount expected to be recovered from or paid to the taxation authorities.
-In Ukraine the income tax rate is 25%.
+In Ukraine the income tax rate is 23%.

-Current income tax relating to items recognised directly in equity is recognised in equity and not in the income statement.
+Current income tax relating to items recognised directly in equity and not in the income statement.
 Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.